EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 the freedom, social improvement and economic betterment

-.
+of all peoples of the globe.
 Grab this opportunity to invite in

 New York, under the auspices of Secretary General Ban, the